gkonstantinoudis/TutorialExcess/README.md

 * link_table: an .rds file containing the links between NUTS2 and NUTS3 (province) regions in italy.

 The output folder includes:
+* temperature2015_2020.nc: the raw temperature file downloaded from ERA5
+* yearCV_* : the cross validation results
+* res_* : the model based results
+* TemperatureWeekleItaly: the clean temperature file
+* poisson_samples_all: the output of the posterior samples from a poisson
+* Italy.R: the different aggregations used
+* pop_weekly: the weekly population file, after performing the linear interpolation
+* pop15_20_final: the clean population file
+* findata: the clean final data file
+* holiday_df: the file including the national holidays
+* EUROSTAT_ISO: the iso weeks during 2015-2020
-* The 4 manuscript figures:
+* The 4 manuscript figures: PopulationPlot.png, ERAPOINTS.png, PCpriors.png, SpatiotemporalRegions.png and PosteriorProb.png

 Download the folders, unzip and put it in your working directory.
+You can skip download the Output file, as all the files there can be downloaded following the instruction of the Rfiles.